simomosi/dynamic-forms/docs/README.md

 ## ToDo List

-- Apply listener to fields container to use dynamicForms on dynamic collections of checkbox/radio fields
+- Use dynamic-forms with dynamically created fields